 Jonathon holds BS and MS degrees in Metallurgical Engineering from Purdue and Penn State, respectively.
 He is a Fellow of the American Society for Quality (ASQ), and a Member of The Institute for Electrical and Electronic Engineers (IEEE).

 He has chaired Arizona's "Student Total Quality Management Event", and currently is Vice President on the Board of Directors of a local Community Center.
 An avid amateur musician, he sang with The Cleveland Orchestra Chorus in several recordings and in concert at Carnegie Hall.

 Nishat is a Business excellence professional with 25+ years experience in problem solving and process improvement in medical device manufacturing, healthcare, computer hardware, software engineering, system availability, customer service, manufacturing, supply chain and spare parts logistics.
 He served as engineering manager and director at Siemens, DEC/HP, Sun, Kaiser, Abbott and others.
-He is a Leader committed to customer focus, cross-functional team dynamics, using superior analytics, root cause and problem solving skills to handle simultaneous objectives.
-Proficient in process design, value stream improvement, program management (PMP) and change management.
-25 years experience defining, leading and mentoring projects focused on process design and sustainable improvements at various levels of organizations.
+He is a leader committed to customer focus, cross-functional team dynamics, using superior analytics, root cause and problem solving skills to handle simultaneous objectives.
+He is proficient in process design, value stream improvement, program management (PMP) and change management.
+Nishat offers 25 years of experience in defining, leading and mentoring projects focused on process design and sustainable improvements at various levels of organizations.

-Nishat is a certified Lean Six Sigma Master Black Belt and has a bachelor's degree in Electrical Engineering and a Master's degree in Industrial Engineering and a track record of achieving enterprise objectives cascading metrics and balance score cards at different levels.
+Nishat is a certified Lean Six Sigma Master Black Belt and has a bachelor's degree in Electrical Engineering and a Master's degree in Industrial Engineering, and a track record of achieving enterprise objectives by cascading metrics and balance scorecards at different levels.